YunaBlood/odin-recipes/README.md

 I nested my anchor tag into list element to add readability and to not have all my link inline.

 I added on my img tag the alt attribute to describe the image and used the height and width attribute to stop the flickering of the image when refreshing the page

+I added CSS onto my page and used proporties to change the style of my HTML

+I also used class and Id to select the appropriate selector for styling my webpage